forestryio/forestry.io/hugo/content/docs/settings/fields/blocks.md

 - *Name* &mdash; the key stored in your content's front matter, used to access it in your templates
 - *Description* &mdash; a human-friendly description of what the field does and/or instructions for your editors
 - *Hidden* &mdash; hides the field in the editor; but allows developers to set default values or maintain the field for legacy purposes.
-- *Templates* &mdash; select one or more [Partial Front Matter Templates](/docs/settings/front-matter-templates/#partial-templates) that can be added to the Blocks field.
+- *Templates* &mdash; select one or more [Front Matter Templates](/docs/settings/front-matter-templates/) that can be added to the Blocks field.

 ## Field UI
 ![Blocks content interface](/uploads/2018/04/blocks-content-ui.png)